mlmatth1/ud036_StarterCode/README.md

 # Movie Trailer website.

-Ths is a Movie Trailer Website that will show your favorite movies and trailers by showing the Poster image and allowing you to click on that image to play it's trailer.
+Ths is a movie trailer website that will a list of my favorite movies.
+It will load a list of movie poster images and allow you to view it's trailers by clicking on the poster image.

 ## Getting Started

-Download the following files
+Make sure you have downloaded and installed python 2.7 and download the following files

 * entertainment_center.py
 * media.py
 * fresh_tomatoes.py
-* fresh_tomatoes.html

 ### Installing

-Once you have downloaded all the files simply double click on the fresh_tomatoes.html.
-Which will open the page in the browser and allow you to click on the images and play the movie trailers.
+Once you have downloaded all the files make sure they are all in the same directory.
+Then open a command prompt and run the following command:

-## Deployment

-Add additional notes about how to deploy this on a live system
+python enterainment_center.py

+This will load a list of poster images of movie trailers.

 ## Authors

-**Mark Matthews*
+*Mark Matthews*

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details